Pauls Creek Trail in Wintergreen

 Guide to Pauls Creek's natural rock slides near Charlottesville.
 Includes directions, safety tips, and what to know before you go.

-Location Details
+Location

-Tucked into the folds of Virginia's Blue Ridge Mountains, Paul's Creek is the kind of place that feels like a secret even when you're standing in it.
+Tucked into the folds of Virginia's Blue Ridge Mountains, Paul's Creek is the kind of place that feels like a discovery even when you're standing in it.
 Fed by cool mountain runoff, the creek winds through dense hardwood forest before spilling across a series of smooth, water-worn rock formations that have drawn swimmers and thrill-seekers for generations.
 This is an unofficial site with no facilities and no fee — just you, the woods, and the sound of rushing water echoing off ancient stone.

 The approach to Paul's Creek sets the tone immediately.
 The hiking trail involves steep inclines and uneven terrain, so you'll want good footwear and a reasonable level of fitness before you set out.
 As you descend toward the water, the forest closes in around you — a mix of oak, maple, and rhododendron that filters the light into shifting green patterns on the forest floor.
 The air grows noticeably cooler and damper as you near the creek, carrying that unmistakable mineral-and-moss scent that signals wild water ahead.
 The creek itself is the star: a series of smooth rock slides carved by millennia of flowing water, leading into a natural bathtub-shaped pool below.
-The water runs crystal clear, revealing every pebble on the streambed.
+The water runs clear, revealing every pebble on the streambed.

 The real draw at Paul's Creek is the natural rock slides — smooth, curving stone chutes that send you into the cold pool below with a rush of speed and laughter.
 The creek's clarity means you can read the water before you commit, watching the current and the contours of the rock.
 Temperatures are bracingly cool even in July, which makes the heat of a summer hike feel entirely worthwhile.
 The natural pool offers a place to float and recover between runs, the surrounding canopy keeping direct sun at bay while still letting enough light through to warm the exposed rock.
 Because this is an unspoiled environment with no lifeguards or safety staff on site, swimmers should exercise caution, assess conditions carefully, and never slide or jump into water of unknown depth.
 Children should be supervised closely at all times.